 Fast Facts – The Volvo TP21 “Sugga”

-- With 720 military units produced, the Sugga featured 4×4 capability, vacuum-lockable axles, a dual-range transfer case, and drum brakes.
-It served as a staff car, troop transport, and cross-country radio vehicle, with some remaining in service until the 1990s, showcasing its durability and reliability.
+- With 720 units produced, the Sugga featured excellent 4×4 capability thanks to live axles front and back, vacuum-lockable diffs, and a dual-range transfer case.
+It served as a staff car, troop transport, and cross-country radio vehicle, with some remaining in service until the 1990s.

 - This 1956 example, imported from Sweden, retains its original engine, manual transmission, and transfer case.
 It features Army Green paint, a matching vinyl interior, and equipment such as a jerrycan and shovel, though it requires significant restoration or recommissioning to return to operational condition.